jclawson/hazeltask/README.md

 Advanced Multi-tenent Priority Task Queue
 ------------------------------------------
 Oh yes you can.
 Its easy to combine the examples above and provide per-customer HIGH, MEDIUM, and LOW prioritization.
 You can implement any kind of prioritization you can think of.
-Any... priorities can CHANGE.
+And... priorities can CHANGE.
 This allows you to implement features like:
 "Bump customer 7 to the highest priority for the next hour".